itz-me-zappex/flux/README.md

 ```

 ### Regular expressions
-To simplify config file editing and reduce its config size, you may want to use regexp e.g. to avoid extremely long strings (like in Minecraft's command which has `java` as process name) or to make section matchable with multimple process names.
+To simplify config file editing and reduce its config size, you may want to use regexp e.g. to avoid extremely long strings (like in Minecraft's command which has `java` as process name) or to make section matchable with multiple process names.

 ```ini
 ; Section matches with both 'vkcube' and 'glxgears' processes